GStreamer/gstreamer/markdown/design/preroll.md

 be signalled.

 Several things can happen that require the preroll cond to be signalled.
-This include state changes or flush events.
+These include state changes or flush events.
 The prerolling is implemented in sinks (see [element-sink](design/element-sink.md)

 ## Committing the state

 When going to `PAUSED` and `PLAYING` a buffer should be queued in the pad.
-We also make this requirement for going to `PLAYING` since a flush event in the `PAUSED` state could unqueue the buffer again.
+We also make this a requirement for going to `PLAYING` since a flush event in the `PAUSED` state could unqueue the buffer again.

 The state is commited in the following conditions: